ceres-solver/ceres-solver/docs/source/modeling.rst

    whose norm is the angle of rotation in radians, and whose direction is the axis of rotation.

+.. function:: void RotationMatrixToAngleAxis<T, row_stride, col_stride>(const MatrixAdapter<const T, row_stride, col_stride>& R, T * angle_axis)
+.. function:: void AngleAxisToRotationMatrix<T, row_stride, col_stride>(T const * angle_axis, const MatrixAdapter<T, row_stride, col_stride>& R)
 .. function:: void RotationMatrixToAngleAxis<T>(T const * R, T * angle_axis)
 .. function:: void AngleAxisToRotationMatrix<T>(T const * angle_axis, T * R)

-   Conversions between 3x3 rotation matrix (in column major order) and axis-angle rotation representations.
+   Conversions between 3x3 rotation matrix with given column and row strides and axis-angle rotation representations.
+The functions that take a pointer to T instead of a MatrixAdapter assume a column major representation with unit row stride and a column stride of 3.

+.. function:: void EulerAnglesToRotationMatrix<T, row_stride, col_stride>(const T* euler, const MatrixAdapter<T, row_stride, col_stride>& R)
 .. function:: void EulerAnglesToRotationMatrix<T>(const T* euler, int row_stride, T* R)

-   Conversions between 3x3 rotation matrix (in row major order) and Euler angle (in degrees) rotation representations.
+   Conversions between 3x3 rotation matrix with given column and row strides and Euler angle (in degrees) rotation representations.

    The {pitch,roll,yaw} Euler angles are rotations around the {x,y,z}
    axes, respectively.
 They are applied in that same order, so the total rotation R is Rz * Ry * Rx.

+   The function that takes a pointer to T as the rotation matrix assumes a row major representation with unit column stride and a row stride of 3.
+   The additional parameter row_stride is required to be 3.

+.. function:: void QuaternionToScaledRotation<T, row_stride, col_stride>(const T q[4], const MatrixAdapter<T, row_stride, col_stride>& R)
 .. function:: void QuaternionToScaledRotation<T>(const T q[4], T R[3 * 3])

    Convert a 4-vector to a 3x3 scaled rotation matrix.